 Firm mattresses aren’t for everyone.
 In fact, the majority of sleepers prefer a medium-firm mattress.
 But for a few types of sleepers, a firm mattress is essential for blissful nights and pain-free mornings.

-In this guide, we’ll share our top 7 best firm mattress reviews, and then in our buyer’s guide, we’ll walk you through everything you should consider when looking for a firmer bed.
+In this guide, we’ll share reviews of our 7 top-rated firm mattresses, and then in our buyer’s guide, we’ll walk you through everything you should consider when looking for a firmer bed.

 In the following section, we’ll give you an in-depth look at each mattress.